0PEIN0/bash-helpers/README.md

 1. `bash-helpers` is the name of the repository and the folder name where this repository is cloned.
 2. `helper-scripts` is that place where you place your `personal.sh` bash files as well as your other scripts that are meant to customize your local machine  environment.

+# New OS installations
+For usage instruction ***with*** new OS installations, follow [these](docs/new-os-setup.md) instructions.

 # Usage Instruction

-For usage instruction ***with*** new OS installations, follow [these](docs/new-os-setup.md) instructions.
-Otherwise, open new terminal for usage instruction without new OS installations.
+Open terminal.

 ### IN NON SUDO USER MODE
 1. Create ***Gitrepos*** folder in the user directory.
 Path will look like this: **/home/$SYSTEM_USER_NAME/Gitrepos/**.
 Here ***$SYSTEM_USER_NAME*** denotes the user name of the operating system(Ubuntu in this case) user, which is not the default ***root*** user.
 Create the folder using this command: `mkdir -p ~/Gitrepos`.
 If you are not sure about OS username, its the name that appears when login.
 To be sure, you can open up **Terminal** and see the username there.
 It'll be in `username@machine-name` format.